polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 ## Implement a storage map for stored items

 To add a new claim to the blockchain, the proof-of-existence pallet requires a storage mechanism.
-To address this requirement, you can create a key-value map, where each claim hash points to the owner and the block number when the claim was made.
+To address this requirement, you can create a key-value map, where each claim points to the owner and the block number when the claim was made.
 To create this key-value map, you can use the FRAME [`StorageMap`](https://paritytech.github.io/substrate/master/frame_support/pallet_prelude/struct.StorageMap.html).

 To implement storage for the proof-of-existence pallet: